Whether you are new to firearms and firearm safety, or are an experienced marksman, we often get many questions that can be easily answered.

 It can take up to 12 days after the class to become certified, but generally it is much faster.
 After you pass the course I have up to 10 days to submit the course report to the NRA.
 After the report is submitted, I'll send you an email to notify you.
 The NRA may take up to 2 days to process the report and then you'll be able to create your login on the NRA Instructor Portal and pay your credentialing fees.
 After the fees are paid then you're instantly a certified instructor.
 You'll then be able to download your instructor credential card and certificate from the NRA instructor portal and start teaching classes.

 How Long is the Certification Good For?
 How do I Renew it?

 Your instructor certification for the NRA Basic CCW course will get added to your current certifications.
 It won't add any additional time to your current certification.
 The NRA uses a 2 years certification period.
-Before the 2 years are up, all you have to do is pay the certification fee to extend it an additional 2 years.
-The fee is based on what certifications you hold and if you're a current NRA member at the time of renewing. .
+Before the 2 years are up, all you must do is pay the certification fee to extend it an additional 2 years.
+The fee is based on what certifications you hold and if you're a current NRA member at the time of renewing.

 Currently, the NRA does not require renewal training for the NRA Pistol Instructor Certification.

 Do I Have to Have a Concealed Carry License?

 No, you just need to meet the pre-course requirements to take the training.

 Which States will My NRA Instructor Certification be Valid in?